-The books on the table are not identified by author's names or titles, which is to be expected considering their likely content.
+The books on the table are not identified by authors' names or titles, which is to be expected considering their likely content.
 Publications dealing with occult knowledge were included among the thousands of works listed in the Index Librorum Prohibitorum (Index of Prohibited Books), which was frequently updated by the Congregation of the Index, the pope, and the Holy Office of the Inquisition; any knowledge of them could have landed Van Laer in difficult circumstances.
-The handwritten markings on the end of the largest book may be the artist's approximation of Hebrew letters, suggesting heretical or esoteric ideas.^[4] The symbols in the open book appear to be associated with magic and witchcraft, although the exact meanings of most of them are no longer understood.^[5] The five-pointed inverted pentagram, however, represents the devil.^[6] The pierced heart likely suggests suffering (especially from love), grief, or death.
+The handwritten markings on the end of the largest book may be the artist's approximation of Hebrew letters or a magical alphabet, suggesting heretical or esoteric ideas.
+[4] The symbols in the open book appear to be associated with magic and witchcraft, although the exact meanings of most of them are no longer understood.
+[5] The fivepointed inverted pentagram, however, represents the devil.
+[6] The pierced heart likely suggests suffering (especially from love), grief, or death.
 As is common in alchemical scenes of the seventeenth century, the individual motifs and symbols do not add up to a coherent message but rather create an atmosphere of illicit pursuits.

-The prominent sheet of music, which contains the artist's signature, is identified as a "Canon a 3 [voci]" (canon or "round" for three voices), specifically three tenors, according to the key indicated on the staff.
-Van Laer's canon appears to be composed either in the Phrygian mode, which descends in a sequence called a "diabolus in musica," or as the sketch of a "crab canon" (canon cancrizans), in which two musical lines reverse each other.^[7] The crab is known for its back and forth movement, just as the devil runs counter to the divine plan.^[8] In either case, the lyrics, "il diavolo no burla no il diav . . . a" (the devil doesn't jest no the devil . . .), leave no doubt as to the warning that the painting conveys.
+The prominent sheet of music that contains the artist's signature is identified as a "Canon a 3 [voci]" (canon, or round, for three voices), specifically three tenors, according to the key indicated on the staff.
+Van Laer's canon appears to be composed either in the Phrygian mode, which descends in a sequence called a "diabolus in musica," or as the sketch of a "crab canon" (canon cancrizans), in which two musical lines reverse each other.
+[7] The crab is known for its back and forth movement, just as the devil runs counter to the divine plan.
+[8] In either case, the lyrics, "il diavolo no burla no il diav . . . a" (the devil doesn't jest no the devil . . .), leave no doubt as to the warning that the painting conveys.

 Although this painting is primarily concerned with the occult and witchcraft, it has certain resonances with alchemy.
 The alchemist's labors were intimately bound to the study and early practice of chemistry, and a huge amount of literature evolved in the sixteenth and seventeenth centuries explaining the types of physical matter and the processes by which one could conduct experiments to transform one element into another.
-It was, for many, a respectable profession, and its scholarly component is evident in the list of significant scientists who sought to separate the essence of matter from its base components, among them Robert Boyle (1627-91) and Sir Isaac Newton (1642-1727).^[9] Many alchemists made significant scientific contributions to the development of, among others, medicines and cosmetics, as well as pigments and dyes.
+It was, for many, a respectable profession, and its scholarly component is evident

+Fig 3.
+Gianlorenzo Bernini, The Damned Soul, 1619, marble, Palazzo di Spagna, Rome in the list of significant scientists who sought to separate the essence of matter from its base components, among them Robert Boyle (1627-91) and Sir Isaac Newton (1642-1727).
+[9] Many alchemists made significant scientific contributions to the development of, among other items, medicines and cosmetics, as well as pigments and dyes.
 Nevertheless, alchemy's ambiguous status in popular culture derived from its origins in natural philosophy, metaphysics, and religion.
 Alchemists were secretive about the processes that allowed them to make their transformations, and their texts and treatises utilized a wide range of occult signs and symbols similar to those seen in the open manuscript in Van Laer's haunting painting.